goliatl/hy-r-intro/3_BasicFeatures/1_NavigatingRStudio.md

 ![](Images/bad_layout.png?raw=true)

-There are many reasons why we should *ALWAYS* avoid this:
+There are many reasons why we should *always* avoid this:

 1. It is hard to tell which version of your data is the original
 2. It gets really messy because it mixes files with various extensions together